 Regulatory compliance

 AI can help ensure that claims are processed in compliance with regulatory requirements.
 It can automatically check for compliance and flag any issues.
 Companies using AI claims management have a reduced risk of regulatory fines and reputational damage.
+Real-time analytics can also help prioritize claims more effectively by assessing risk and urgency.

 This is especially important for heavily regulated industries like insurance and surveillance companies with AI capabilities, so it is beneficial for insurance companies to keep up.